deliveroo/routemaster/README.md

 Subscription implicitly creates a queue for the client, which starts accumulating events.

-From the client's perspective, the queue is a singleton resource.
+From the client's perspective, the subscription is a singleton resource.
-A client can therefore only pull from their own queue.
+A client can therefore only obtain events from their own subscription.

-    >> POST /queue
+    >> POST /subscription
     >> {
-    >>   channels: [<name>, ...],
+    >>   topics: [<name>, ...],
     >>   callback: <url>,
     >>   uuid:     <uuid>,
     >>   timeout:  <t>,
     >>   max:      <n>
     >> ]

-Subscribes the client to receive events from the named channels.
+Subscribes the client to receive events from the named topics.
 When events are ready, they will be POSTed to the `<url>` (see below), at most every `<t>` milliseconds (default 500).
 At most `<n>` events will be sent in each batch (default 100).